 - 3. Each RPAS pilot is responsible to ensure the following MAAC procedures and requirements have been met prior to commencement of any RPAS operation: - a.
 Any required MAAC manufacturer declaration provisions have been met, including all RPAS technical specifications verified, pilot and crew requirements, and - b.
 All RPA and required equipment have been maintained and all mandatory actions completed before the flight, in accordance with the manufacturer declaration and - c. all paperwork such as pilot declarations, required operating manuals or similar is present, and - d.
 That any required crew members are properly qualified, have made any required declarations and are briefed on the operation. - 4.
 Members shall not operate an RPAS at night unless it is brightly lit, weighs less than 25kg, and remains below 400'agl.
-Members shall use the internet weather channel time to determine legal night. - 5.
-Pilots may fly in formation provided they agree to do so.

-- 6. Refer to the attached map for normal site set-up areas such as spectator areas, pit, or assembly areas, and start-up/run-up areas. - 7.
+Members shall use the local weather channel time to determine legal night. - 5.
+There is no maximum limit on the number of airborne RPAS permitted, provided all pilots agree to any additional airborne RPAS that exceed available pilot stations, and those pilots stand near the pilots stations.
+Pilots may fly in formation provided they agree to do so. - 6.
+Refer to the site map below for normal site set-up areas such as parking, spectator areas, pit, or assembly areas, and start-up/run-up areas. - 7.
 MAAC required buffer distances are variable and at this site are: - a.
-7m from flight line to pilot stations, 10m from flight line to pits, and 30m from flight line to spectator and parking. - 8.
-Tables are provided for setup and testing.
-Please be aware of any exhaust or noise impact on other participants. - 9.
-All models, including electric powered models, will be restrained before being armed or started in the designated startup areas. - 10.
-The Flying area, including any no-fly zones, a description or depiction of the flight line, safety line, runways, taxiways, and any other pertinent flying area demarcation are clearly indicated in the attached field diagram.
-Please consult with a club executive member for clarification. - a.
-Flying is not allowed during grass cutting, field maintenance or similar. - 11.
+7m from flight line to pilot stations, 10m from flight line to pits, and 30m from flight line to spectator and parking.

+- b.
+Control line, Free Flight, rockets and surface vehicles are operated from the runway as demonstrations.
+No other models are operated during a demonstration. - c.
+Special demonstration flights and first flights are done while all other RPAS are grounded. - d.
+When there is maintenance on or around the flying zones, like grass cutting, watering or other, all RPAS are grounded. - 8.
+All models will be assembled in the pit or designated assembly area.
+Unpowered testing of controls and failsafe may occur here as well.
+All powered testing must occur in a start up area. - 9.
+All models, including electric powered models, will be restrained before being armed or started in the designated startup areas. - a.
+Taxiing of RPA is only allowed on the runway.
+Anywhere else, when the engine is running or may start, it must be manually or mechanically held. - b.
+Failsafe settings will be confirmed active. - 10.
+Flying area, including any no-fly zones, a description or depiction of the flight line, safety line, runways, taxiways, and any other pertinent flying area demarcation are shown in the attached map (see below). - 11.
 The following are the site take-off, approach, landing and recovery procedures: - a.
 Pilots, or their spotter, shall call out all model movements. - b.
 Hand launching and bungee launching shall be done in agreement with any pilots flying normally off to one side of the pilot stations/dock. - c.
 Pilots shall take off into the prevailing winds, or otherwise in agreement with all pilots flying. - d.
 No person shall proceed past abeam the pilot stations without permission of other pilots flying. - e.
 The recovery of downed models in the flying area shall not be done without the agreement of all pilots flying.
 Thereafter no new models may take-off until the downed model is recovered.
 No flying directly over the recovery crew.